 Congratulations on getting this far.
-Most New York home buyers are not even aware of the possibility that they can receive a buyer agent rebate in NYC.
+Most home buyers in NYC are not even aware that they can save money and reduce their buyer closing costs by legally receiving a buyer agent commission rebate.

 Is It Possible to Get a Buyer Agent Rebate in NYC?